top of page

 Black and red ink

-This large ostrakon bears hieratic writing on both sides.
-At the top of the first side the date is given as "year 40".
-As the handwriting was determined to be of the Ramesside Period, this must refer to the fortieth year of Ramesses II's reign, about 1239 BC.
-From the contents it is clear that the list is a summary of workmen's absences from their duties.
-280 days of that year are registered.
-Only about 70 of these days seem to have been full working days.
-Aside from holidays and other non-working periods, by Year 40 of Ramesses's reign the royal tomb would have been mostly finished, and it is possible that men were taken off onto other projects, for example, to the tombs of queens in the Valley of the Queens.
+This large ostrakon has hieratic writing on both sides.
+At the top of the first page the date is given as "year 40".
+As the writing has been identified as Ramesside, this must refer to the fortieth year of the reign of Ramses II, around 1239 BC.
+From the contents it is clear that the list is a summary of the absences of the workmen from their duties.
+280 days of this year are recorded.
+Only about 70 of these days appear to have been full working days.
+Leaving aside holidays and other non-working periods, the royal tomb would have been largely completed by year 40 of Ramses' reign, and it is possible that the men were moved to other projects, such as the tombs of the queens in the Valley of the Queens.

-A list of forty names is arranged in columns of hieratic script on the right-hand part of each side.
-To the left there are dates written in black in a horizontal line.
-The reasons for absences are written above the dates in red ink.
+A list of forty names is arranged in columns of hieratic writing on the right-hand side of each page.
+On the left are dates written in black in a horizontal line.
+Reasons for absence are written in red ink above the dates.
 They are varied and give us a fascinating insight into some aspects of life in ancient Egypt.
-Illness figures prominently; a couple of examples of illnesses of the eyes are mentioned.
-There is another example of a man absent after being stung by a scorpion.
-One workman functioned as a doctor and was often away attending on others.
-Absences due to deaths of relatives are recorded, as are also references to purification rituals surrounding childbirth.
-A workman was absent bandaging (less likely mummifying) his colleague Hormose.
-Frequently a day missed is down to a man 'being with his boss'; other sources show that workmen did frequently do work for their superiors.
-Occasionally a man is away 'building his house', or at 'his festival', and there are examples of drinking, in particular 'drinking with Khonsu'.
-There is mention of a Khenherkhepshef, who is also alluded to as 'the scribe' in several places.
-Many of these persons mentioned here are known from other documents of this period.
+Illness figures prominently, with a couple of examples of eye disease being mentioned.
+There is another example of a man being absent after being stung by a scorpion.
+A labourer acted as a doctor and was often away treating others.
+Absences due to the death of relatives are recorded, as are references to purification rituals associated with childbirth.
+A workman was absent to bind (less likely to mummify) his colleague Hormose.
+Often a day's absence is due to a man 'being with his boss'; other sources show that labourers often worked for their superiors.
+Occasionally a man is away 'building his house' or at 'his festival', and there are examples of drinking, especially 'drinking with Khonsu'.
+There is mention of a Khenherkhepshef, who is also referred to in several places as 'the scribe'.
+Many of the people mentioned here are known from other documents of the period.

-It is thought that on a day-to-day basis the scribes of the tomb would write daily notes on small flakes of stones and then compile more formal accounts for the administrative records, the result of which would have been this large ostrakon (Strudwick,2006,206).
+It is thought that the tomb scribes would have written daily notes on small stone flakes and then compiled more formal accounts for the administrative records, the result of which would have been this large ostrakon (Strudwick,2006,206).

 Height: 38.5 cm